 You want the most current pricing, and you get that by staying within two weeks of your first available date to ship.
-Believe it or not, $50-$75 too low can really hold up your order if there are plenty of other cars available to ship at the higher pricing.
-To avoid that, try not to book more than a month in advance and preferably within two weeks, because seasonal changes can move the pricing around.
-Conversely, you should enjoy the savings if the rates were to go down, so the most current pricing is always best.
+Believe it or not, a request of $50-$75 too low can really hold up your order if there are plenty of other cars available to ship at the higher pricing.
+To avoid that, try not to book more than a month in advance and preferably within two weeks, because seasonal changes can impact the current pricing.
+Conversely, you should enjoy the savings if the rates were to go down, so having the most current pricing is always best.
 Our auto transport rate calculator on this page was the first one in the industry in 2004, and will not accept an order more than 30 days ahead.
 Who does that?
 Turn away orders shipping several weeks out?
-We do, because it is the right thing to do.
-Things go better for everybody if the pricing is current.
+We do, because it is the right thing to do, and saves money for our customers.
+When the pricing is current, everyone involved benefits.

 2. Should You Ship Your Car Open or Enclosed?

-Answer: About 97% of all vehicle shipments go Open Trailer.
+Answer: About 97% of all vehicle shipments are sent in an Open Trailer.
 It’s proven to be a very safe method with statistically very few problems.
-You may notice new cars being delivered to dealerships 8-10 on a trailer in this manner, and that’s because it’s safe.
-Of course, if you have a collector car or really expensive automobile, say around $100,000 or more, then yeah, ship it Enclosed.
+You may notice new cars being delivered to dealerships in an open trailer, and that’s because it’s safe.
+If you have a collector car or really expensive automobile, say around $100,000 or more, then we recommend shipping it in an Enclosed Trailer.
 Expect to pay about 33-50% more for an Enclosed transport.
 Our auto shipping costs calculator automatically adds the extra Enclosed estimate to your quote, so you can experiment with the quotes if you like.

-Answer: Yes, very much so.
+Answer: Paying a deposit is essential.
 If you haven’t paid a deposit, then you haven’t really hired an auto transport company.
-The few who don’t collect deposits can wiggle out of any responsibility to the customer for that very reason.
+The deposit guarantees that the company will ship your car, and prevents them from backing out of the agreement.
 A company that collects a deposit recognizes the good faith placed in them and will work to perform.
 Otherwise, the deposit gets returned.
-Our car transport rate calculator gives several hundred quotes every day, but only the ones that place a deposit get action.
+Our car transport rate calculator gives several hundred quotes every day, but only the ones that place a deposit are serviced.
 No reputable company would do it any other way, which only makes sense.

 4. If You Are Shipping To Yourself, How Do You Figure Out When To Make Your Car Available?

-If your support system is at the shipping origin, then keep your car until you get on that plane or train.
+If your support system is at the shipping origin, then keep your car available until you begin traveling via plane or bus.
 Tell us who your contact person is, including address and cell phone number.
 Make your car available around the time you leave.
-That doesn’t mean it will get picked up right away because there might not be a carrier ready to rock n’ roll the day you leave.
-Indeed, it could be another few days or even several (if in a remote location) before a carrier is in the area to make that run.
-Wherever you are going, rent a car or get by without one until yours arrives.
-Figure that once your vehicle is picked up, that it will take 1 day of transit for every 500 miles distance.
-So you might be a few days or a couple weeks without your car.
-You gotta remember, you’re not shipping an overnight package.
-You are shipping thousands of pounds which takes more time.
+That doesn’t mean it will get picked up right away because there might not be a car carrier ready the day that you leave.
+Indeed, it could be another few days or even several days (if you’re in a remote location) before a carrier is in the area to make that run.
+Wherever you are going, rent a car, or use a ride-sharing service until yours arrives.
+A good rule of thumb is to estimate that once your vehicle is picked up, the carrier will travel 500 miles per day.
+So depending on the distance you may be without your personal car for several days or weeks.
+We encourage our customers to plan accordingly.

-If your support system is at the shipping destination, and you don’t know people at the origin, you are frankly under more pressure.
+If your support system is at the shipping destination, you are frankly under more pressure.
 You don’t want the stress of waiting until the last minute only to find out there is not a carrier ready to load and get on the road when you fly out.
 So give yourself time, especially if in a remote location.
 Rule of thumb, make your vehicle available at least one or two weeks ahead of when you are scheduled to leave.
 After all, you have people at the destination that will receive it anytime.
 But you must get it moving before you do.
 Our car shipping quotes calculator does a very good job at setting the price to be successful 90% of the time within one week.
-But you should consider turbo-charging your order $50, $100 or $200 depending upon your sense of hurry and urgency.
+But you should consider expediting your order $50, $100 or $200 depending upon your sense of hurry and urgency.
 You can do that yourself online or call us at 800-600-3750 to perform that task.

 Answer: Over 90% of our orders ship inside of one week.
 That could be anywhere from 1 to 7 days.
 Most of the U.S. population lives in a major metropolitan area and is shipping to another well populated area, and that makes a big difference.
 Cars usually ship in a very regular manner, almost half within just a few days.
-Well at least for us, but then we know what we’re doing.
 If either your origination or destination locations are away from population centers, in other words in a remote area, then you might consider meeting a driver in a nearby big city or town to increase your chances of shipping timely.
 Remember, anyone you choose can serve as your point of contact, which takes the stress out of shipping your vehicle.

 6. How Long Does It Take To Deliver My Vehicle?

-Answer: Delivering is the easy part.
-Once assigned and picked up, not too much goes wrong.
-Figure that once the vehicle is picked up, that it will take 1 day of transit time for every 500 miles distance.
+Answer: Delivering is final step in the process, and also the simplest part.
+Once your vehicle has been assigned and picked up, not too much can go wrong.
+Once the vehicle is picked up, you can estimate that it will take roughly 1 day of transit time for every 500 miles distance.

 100-500 miles takes 1 or 2 days